Straas/Straas-android-sdk-sample/ISSUE_TEMPLATE.md

 Welcome to StraaS.io and thanks for submitting an issue!

+Please search the existing issues before filing a new one, including issues that are closed.

 Please feel free to fill in the following info so we can help faster!